 The inaugural IIO Report was released on 7 December 2021 and set out a development pathway and ten-year plans for generation and long-duration storage infrastructure.
+The latest IIO Report was released on 21 December 2023.

-6.7 Tender Rules
+6.6 Tender Rules

-Under section 47(3) of the EII Act and regulation 42A of the EII Regulation, a Tender Round must be carried out in accordance with the Tender Rules.
+Under section 47(3) of the EII Act and clause 42A(2)(a) of the EII Regulation, a Tender Round must be carried out in accordance with the Tender Rules.
 The intent of the Tender Rules is to provide the framework and rules for engagement by Proponents on the structure and design of Tender Rounds, specifically in respect of the matters outlined below.

-The Consumer Trustee is required to make a set of Tender Rules.
-For Tender Rounds involving LTESAs, the Tender Rules must be and deal with the:
+The Consumer Trustee is required to make a set of Tender Rules.63 For Tender Rounds involving LTESAs, the Tender Rules must deal with the:

-- Eligibility criteria for making a Bid. - Notification of the opening of the Tender Round. - Procedure for making a Bid, including the information required to be included in a Bid. - Fee payable for making a Bid and requirements for bonds or other security. - Assessment of a Bid by the Consumer Trustee. - Other matters the Consumer Trustee considers necessary. - Matters prescribed by the regulations.
+- Eligibility criteria for making a Bid. - Notification of the opening of the Tender Round. - Procedure for making a Bid, including the information required to be included in a Bid. - Fee payable for making a Bid and requirements for bonds or other security. - Assessment of a Bid by the Consumer Trustee. - Other matters the Consumer Trustee considers necessary. - Matters prescribed by the EII Regulation.64

-6.8 The NSW Renewable Energy Sector Board Plan
+6.7 The NSW Renewable Energy Sector Board Plan